 E Acute myocardial infarction

 A 51-year-old woman has had several syncopal episodes over the past year.
 Each episode is characterized by sudden but brief loss of consciousness.
-She has no chest pain.
-On physical examination her vital signs show T 36.9 C, P 80/minute, RR 20/minute, and BP 110/75 mm Hg.
+She reports no chest pain.
+On physical examination her vital signs show T 36.9°C, P 80/minute, RR 16/minute, and BP 110/75 mm Hg.
 She has no pedal edema.
 On brain MR imaging there is a 1.5 cm cystic area in the left parietal cortex.
 A chest radiograph shows no cardiac enlargement, and her lung fields are normal.
 Her serum total cholesterol is 165 mg/dL.
 Which of the following cardiac lesions is she most likely to have?

 A Cardiac amyloidosis